 When the Form is submitted, the data will be stored in your Formstack database and the end user will be redirected to WePay.
 When the end user is redirected to WePay they will be presented with a bill for the dollar amount that was calculated on the form.
 The user will have the option to pay with credit card or bank account.
 The funds they pay will be sent to your WePay account.

 Note: Since WePay is an off-form payment processor integration that collects credit card information after submission, a credit card field is not required on the form itself.
-If you do add a credit card field to the form to collect that information in addition to processing payments in WePay you'll need to enable Data Encryption for those fields to appear as visible on the live form.

 Token & Authentication issues/handling